 Google has said that in early 2014 it will begin to sell the glasses to the public.
 There are still big questions about the rules around wearing them -- can you drive with them?
 Can you wear them in public bathrooms?
 There are also big questions about the product details -- what will they cost?
 Will the battery life be improved?
 We'll be looking to Google for answers to those in the coming year.

 quicklist: 4 category: title: Internet of Many More Things url:

 Yes, that means more and more of the objects and devices you use every day will become connected to the Internet and make them all controllable with your smartphone or tablet.
 Just this month, Qualcomm, LG, the Linux Foundation and other companies teamed up to create a common language to get many devices to talk to each other.
 Expect more companies to start talking about how their phones and other devices will work with some of these connected objects.

-It won't happen entirely in 2014, but the television is finally going to get a reboot.
+text: It won't happen entirely in 2014, but the television is finally going to get a reboot.
 Microsoft has already kicked off the revolution with its Xbox One, which makes it easier to control your cable box with voice commands and a streamlined interface that combines cable with Internet streaming services.

 Google has also begun to tackle the television space, though for the second or third time (who's counting?).
 The company released the Chromecast this year to easily bring the Web to the bigger screen, but is also said to be working on a new set-top box for the new year.

 Then there is Apple.
 The company has long been rumored to be working on its own stand-alone television set.
 There is no real timeframe on when it might release that product, but Apple CEO Tim Cook did say this year that improving television is an area of "intense interest" for the company.
 In addition to that, Twitter is expected to roll out more TV integration products.